 Were the Legal Aid Agency unable to collect this personal information, we would not be able to conduct the activities above, which would prevent our ability to provide legal aid.

-The lawful basis for the Legal Aid Agency collecting and processing your personal data is for the administration of justice and the result of the powers contained in Legal Aid, Sentencing and Punishment of Offenders Act 2012.

-We also collect ‘special categories of personal data’ for the purposes of monitoring equality, this is a legal requirement for public authorities under the Equality Act 2010.
-Special categories of personal data obtained for equality monitoring will be treated with the strictest confidence and any information published will not identify you or anyone else associated with your legal aid application.

-The LAA also process this data in order to enable Section 58 of Police and Criminal Evidence Act:
+We collect ‘special categories of personal data’.
+This data is collected where necessary for the purposes set out above.
+The condition under which we process this data is Article 9(g) of UK GDPR – Reasons of substantial public interest.
+Our associated Schedule 1 condition is Statutory and Government purposes.
+We also collect this data for the purposes of monitoring equality, this is a legal requirement for public authorities under the Equality Act 2010.
+Special categories of personal data will be treated with the strictest confidence and any information published under the Equality Act will not identify you or anyone else associated with your legal aid applicationThe LAA also process this data in order to enable Section 58 of Police and Criminal Evidence Act:

 1) A person arrested and held in custody in a police station or other premises shall be entitled, if he so requests, to consult a solicitor privately at any time.